Cultural Arts Grant Application

 Newport Mesa Unified School District $2400

 The mission of Orange County Museum of Art (OCMA) is to enrich the lives of a diverse and changing community through modern and contemporary art.
 OCMA provides arts education for the community that both children and adults can enjoy and is the only modern and contemporary art museum in Newport Beach.
 This funding will help to provide additional programming on the second and fourth Thursday evenings when the museum is open to the public until 8:00pm.
 The request for this programming was received through community surveys to provide consistent Thursday programming.

 South Coast Repertory Theater (SCR) presents an annual series of Theater for Young Audiences (TYA).TYA’s main purpose is to introduce the vitality and magic of professional theater to all Orange County children.
 This funding will support this series of professionally produced plays created especially for children.

 The goal of Southland Opera is to continue to provide relevant and responsive programming to Southern California students, teachers and families beyond its 18-year history in which over 7,000 workshops and performances have been delivered to over one and a half million people.
 This funding will help Southland Opera provide six performances to over 1,000 Newport Beach citizens and students in grades K – 6 in which the audience interacts with the performers.

 The City of Newport Beach Arts Commission is dedicated to providing a range of free cultural programming that enriches the entire community, especially children and families.
-The Arts Commission sponsors multidisciplinary arts programs funded by the Cultural Arts Grant Program such as arts lectures, public art projects, and visual art exhibitions in Central Library and at City Hall.
-The Arts Commission extends the range of arts programming by providing additional funding for the Concerts in the Parks series and the Shakespeare by the Sea held each summer.
+The Arts Commission sponsors multidisciplinary arts programs funded by the Cultural Arts Grant Program such as arts lectures, public art projects, and visual art exhibitions in Central Library as well as a series of Concerts on the Green and Shakespeare by the Sea events held each summer.